LHcode2025/MentalWealthsite/README.md

-# MentalWealthsite
+# MentalWealth

 ### **Project Overview**

 MentalWealth is a project created to demonstrate key HTML and CSS skills, focusing on the important topic of mental health.
-The website employs a calming color palette and engaging layout to provide users with a seamless experience while disseminating valuable information.
+The website employs a nice color palette and engaging layout to provide users with a seamless experience while disseminating valuable information.
 ---
 ### **Features**